jthalpern/jthalpern.github.io/_pages/Scrivener.md

 <img align="left" width="60%" src="\assets\images\Scriv tut\image10.png" alt="My Image" style="padding-right: 10px;">

-Here, you can scroll through all the available layouts and pick the one that best suits your needs.
-Some layouts display only a heading, some only body text, and some display both.
+<p style="font-size:.875em; "> <em>Here, you can scroll through all the available layouts and pick the one that best suits your needs.
+Some layouts display only a heading, some only body text, and some display both. </em></p>

 <br>
 <br>